kevinctofel/blog2/content/post/2020-06-06-getting-javascript-y-with-apis-even-if-its-hard-to-secure-the-keys.md

 Many APIs, including the one I'm using, requires the private API key in a request.
 That makes my private key easy to read by anyone using my app.

 In this particular instance, I don't really care because I set the API permission to read-only status.
-That's all I need and it's good practice not to "take" any extra perimissions your app won't use or need.
+That's all I need and it's good practice not to "take" any extra permissions your app won't use or need.
 Even so, this seems be a fundamental security hole in JavaScript.

 Sure, you can [hide the key on the backend if you want to use a JavaScript framework](https://medium.com/better-programming/how-to-hide-your-api-keys-c2b952bc07e6).
 Or you could create your own API plugin to call; [here's an example of doing so in WordPress](https://gomakethings.com/keeping-api-credentials-secret-with-vanilla-javascript/).
 Google's own API best practices suggest [limiting the API calls to a specified web page or domain](https://developers.google.com/maps/api-key-best-practices): That won't hide the keys but they'll be useless from any other domain.
 Unfortunately, the API I'm using doesn't offer me that option, else I'd use it.